python-boilerplate/uv-template/docs/features/index.md

-## ⚠️ Important
+## Info
-!!! note
+!!! info
     This template includes tools that I use myself, as well as some that are experimental.

     - Some features and tools may change as I gain more experience with them.
-    - All configuration details and explanations are available in the [Configuration](./configuration.md) section.
+    - Read more about each feature and its settings in the separate subsections of this section.

 ---